Mario-35/STEAN/realease.md

         "payload": "010610324200000107103E4900009808"
     }
     ```
-    new config extensions : the key estension [extensions: ["multiDatastream", "lora", "numeric"]
+    new config extensions : the key extensions extensions: ["multiDatastream", "lora", "numeric"]
     correction bug when multiple @iot.id in odata
     all start in one pass from scratch